AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 * You can configure the Prefill Service to load an Adaptive Form with pre-filled values on a Site's page.
 * You can configure the Data Model settings to associate the Adaptive Form with a data source.
-* You can configure the submit actions to send the data on Microsoft OneDrive, Microsoft OneDrive, or other data sources on submission of a form.
+* You can configure the submit actions to send the data on Microsoft&reg; OneDrive, Microsoft&reg; OneDrive, or other data sources on submission of a form.
 You can also create and select a custom Submit action for your Adaptive Forms.

 To set the properties for the **[!UICONTROL Adaptive Forms Container]** component, click the ![settings_icon](/help/forms/assets/Smock_Wrench_18_N.svg) on the action bar.
 The **[!UICONTROL Edit Adaptive Forms Container]** dialog opens.